MicrosoftDocs/dynamics365smb-docs/business-central/about-export-data.md

 * Banks
 * Items

-If you want all your financial transactions as well, it's a large amount of data, so the export will often take more than a few minutes of time.
+If you want to export all your financial transactions, it's a large amount of data, so the export often takes more than a few minutes.
 The financial transactions are shown on the **General Ledger Entries** page.

 We recommend that you also consider exporting data from the following pages: